Associate Professor of English

 - PHD, Indiana University Bloomington, 2003

-My current research interests are the graphic novel, gender studies, and an ongoing interview project about traumatic birth.
+My current research interests are the graphic novel and gender studies.

-My bi-weekly comics blog has just moved to the Elkhart Truth: http://www.elkharttruth.com/Commons-Comics.
+My bi-weekly comics blog has moved from Goshen Commons to to the Elkhart Truth: http://www.elkharttruth.com/Commons-Comics .
 You can find my archived posts at Goshen Commons: http://www.goshencommons.org/category/blogs/commons-comics/.

 I’m always working on creative pieces of my own, mostly fiction and creative nonfiction.